interBayes/interBayes.github.io/_pages/events.md

 </p>

 <p>
-To bounce ideas and explore possible collaborations, we invite participants to contribute a short talk that either:
+To bounce ideas and explore possible collaborations, we invite participants to contribute a short talk that either:  <br>

-* Pitches a research problem that could potentially be catalyzed by Bayesian inference, or
+A. Pitches a research problem that could potentially be catalyzed by Bayesian inference, or  <br>
-* Presents an ongoing Bayesian inference project.
+B.  Presents an ongoing Bayesian inference project. <br>
 </p>

 <p>